Taxation

 Pension contributions made before January 1st, 2012, have not been taxed at source and will be subject to tax in the Faroe Islands when paid out.

-In addition to taxes all employees have to pay contributions to various social funds.
-These are deducted from the income in the same way as ordinary taxes.
+In addition to taxes all employees with full tax liability have to pay a number of mandatory contributions.
+These are withheld from the income in the same way as ordinary taxes.

-Residents between the age of 16 and 67 working in the Faroe Islands are liable to contribute to the Unemployment Scheme (ALS).
-The contribution to ALS is 1.25 percent.
+Residents between the age of 16 and 66 working in the Faroe Islands are liable to contribute to the Unemployment Scheme (ALS).
+The contribution to ALS is 0.86 percent of the income.

-All residents under the age of 67 liable to pay tax in the Faroe Islands have to contribute to the Labour Market Supplemental Pension Fund (AMEG).
-The contribution is 2.25 per cent of the taxable income.
+All employees under the age of 67 liable to pay tax in the Faroe Islands have to contribute to the Labour Market Supplemental Pension Fund (AMEG).
+The contribution is 3 per cent of the taxable income.

 All residents over the age of 18 have to pay a monthly contribution to the National Health Insurance.
-The contribution is a fixed amount of DKK 175 and 0.6 percent of the taxable income.
+The contribution is a fixed amount of DKK 175 and 0.7 percent of the taxable income (2024).

 All residents between 24 and 66 years pay DKK 150 kr. per month to the Faroese Broadcasting Corporation.
 Residents older than 66 years pay DKK 50 per month.

-Value added tax (VAT) is a consumption tax on sales and is levied whenever a sale of goods and services occurs throughout the distribution chain.
-VAT is also levied on the import of goods.
+Value added tax (VAT) is a consumption tax that is paid on almost all transactions relating to services and goods.
+VAT is also paid on the import of goods.
 A standard rate of 25 percent is applied on most goods and services.

 Some goods and services are exempt from VAT.
 Among these are certain cultural activities and sports, personal transportation, financial and insurance transactions and literary, compositional and other artistic activities.